 How many times have I walked past local galleries and museums only to promise myself that one day (soon!), I’ll actually drop in to soak up a bit of visual art and history.
 But obviously not now, because No. 1 priority is getting my food-shop home – and I’m not going to curry any favour… Continue reading The Tin that Got Me In (From Warhol to Wick)

-I don’t know how I ever got through life before the *Brexit-Shopping-Trolley, *so named because It has Union Jacks plastered all over it I bought it in a huge (sugar) rush in the run-up to Article 50 Brexit (apparently) does mean Brexit Brexit-Trolley was conveniently standing in a shop-doorway when I had no time whatsoever… Continue reading THE BREXIT TROLLEY
+I don’t know how I ever got through life before the *The Brexit Trolley, *so named because It has Union Jacks plastered all over it I bought it in a huge (sugar) rush in the run-up to Article 50 Brexit (apparently) does mean Brexit Brexit-Trolley was conveniently standing in a shop-doorway when I had no… Continue reading THE BREXIT TROLLEY

 Any guest staying at the Sheraton Grand Park Lane Hotel on London Piccadilly who was not only fortunate enough to be ensconced in a main-road facing room, but just so happened to be casually gazing out of the window this Sunday lunchtime, might well have witnessed the famous thoroughfare being brought to near-standstill – in… Continue reading A Room with a View

 Somewhere, over the Rainbow, Icing’s blue And the dreams that you dreamed of Dreams really do come true Sometimes we really do ‘eat with our eyes’.
 Because the easier a dish is on the eye, the more appetising it appears.
 But there have been times I have regretted eating a fancy dessert because it… Continue reading SOMEWHERE OVER THE RAINBOW (CAKE)